frida/frida-website/docs/javascript-api.md

     means that the event queue is drained four times per second.

+## Instruction

++   `Instruction.parse(target)`: parse the instruction at the `target` address in memory, represented by a `NativePointer`.
+    Note that on 32-bit ARM this address must have its least significant bit set to 0 for ARM functions, and 1 for Thumb functions.
+Frida takes care of this detail for you if you get the address from a Frida API (for example `Module.findExportByName()`).

+    The object returned has the fields:
+    -   `address`: Address (EIP) of this instruction, as a `NativePointer`.
+    -   `next`: Pointer to the next instruction, so you can `parse()` it.
+    -   `size`: Size of this instruction.
+    -   `mnemonic`: String representation of instruction mnemonic.
+    -   `opStr`: String representation of instruction operands.
+    -   `toString()`: Convert to a human-readable string.

 ## ObjC

 +   `ObjC.available`: a boolean specifying whether the current process has an